Peter Davies (British Army officer)

 Major-General Peter Ronald Davies CB (born 10 May 1938) is a retired British Army Officer and animal welfare campaigner.

 Early life and education

 Davies was educated at Llandovery College, Welbeck College and at Royal Military Academy Sandhurst.

 Military career

 Davies was commissioned into the Royal Corps of Signals in 1958.
 He became the commanding officer of the 1st Armoured Division's Signals Regiment in 1976.
 He went on to be commander of 12th Armoured Brigade in 1982, Director of Studies of the Staff College, Camberley in 1986 and Commander Communications, British Army of the Rhine in 1988.
 His last appointment was as General Officer Commanding Wales in 1990 before retiring in 1991.

 Davies was appointed Colonel of The King's Regiment in 1986 and served in that position until 1994.
 He was also the Colonel Commandant of the Royal Signals from 1990 to 1996.
 He was appointed Companion of the Order of the Bath (CB) in the 1992 New Year Honours.
+He is also the President of the Jullundur Brigade Association.